colts70/The-Sematic-Stack/README.md

 ## 🚀 One-Line Reality Check
 ### HESS / DFH Doesn’t Decide Who’s Right — It Decides Who Goes First.

+HESS transforms SEO from a marketing tactic into digital real estate ownership.
+You aren't just "optimizing content"; you are registering the semantic deed to your niche.

 By implementing this, you aren't just improving your SEO—you are becoming a Primary Source in a world where AI agents are the new gatekeepers.